Medically reviewed by Drugs.com. Last updated on Dec 2, 2020.

 A variety of neurological complications may be present and continue to develop in children with Hunter syndrome.

-Many neurological problems are caused by buildup of excess fluids in your child's brain (hydrocephalus).
-Pressure from these fluids can cause other problems that may affect your child's eyes, ears and other sensory organs, which can cause severe headaches, interfere with vision or hearing and change your child's mental state.
+Many neurological problems are caused by buildup of excess fluids in your child's brain.
+Pressure from these fluids can cause other problems that may cause severe headaches, interfere with vision and change your child's mental state.

-Your child also may develop a condition in which the membranes that surround the spinal cord may become thick and scarred (hypertrophic cervical pachymeningitis).
+Your child may also develop a condition in which the membranes that surround the spinal cord may become thick and scarred.
 This causes pressure and compression of the upper spinal cord.
 As a result, your child may develop fatigue in his or her legs and gradually weaken and become less physically active.

 Other disorders, such as carpal tunnel syndrome, can result from nerve compression that happens because of bone deformities and storage of complex sugar molecules in tissues.